FlowFuse/website/src/blog/2024/02/postgresql-with-node-red.md

 2. Create your first group, page, theme, and base.

 # Inserting Product Data into the Database
 In this section, we will add a Form interface that will enable us to obtain product data that we need to insert into the database.
-Moreover, we will use the Postgresql node to interact with the database.
+Moreover, we will use the PostgreSQL node to interact with the database.

 !["Adding form to insert data"](./images/postgresql_with_node-red_form1.png "Adding form to insert data")
 1. Drag a Ui-Form widget onto the canvas and select the created group.